Your Ultimate Guide to Getting Married in Montana

 Officiating a wedding in Montana is an honor and a responsibility.
 Here's a step-by-step guide to help you officiate a wedding in the Treasure State:

-4. Complete the marriage license: After the ceremony, ensure that both witnesses and the couple have signed the marriage license.
-Fill out your section of the license, including your title as "minister" and the ordaining body as "Universal Life Church Ministries" (or American Marriage Ministries).
+5. Complete the marriage license: After the ceremony, ensure that both witnesses and the couple have signed the marriage license.
+Fill out your section of the license, including your title as "minister" and the ordaining body as "The Provenance Center."

 How to Fill Out a Marriage License in Montana